Blake Judd: Personal life

 On September 10, Neill "Imperial" Jameson, one of Judd's former bandmates and close friends, released an article for Vice Media detailing his first-hand accounts of Judd's heroin addiction.
 Jameson accused Judd of cheating him and his fellow Twilight band mates out of money on numerous occasions.
 He also alleged that Judd was accepting purchase orders from fans and then pocketing the money with no intention of providing them with merchandise.
 Yosuke Konishi, owner of Nuclear War Now!
 Productions, publicly accused Judd of withholding several albums that he had purchased in 2012.
 Another business partner, Alexandre Martinez of Deadlight Entertainment, alleged that Judd commissioned him to produce Nachtmystium merchandise and press albums, but never paid for the services.

 Judd later admitted to defrauding several customers in order to feed his heroin addiction.
 Judd terminated his online business and became homeless without a source of income.
 He lived in a homeless shelter before finally seeking drug rehabilitation therapy in October 2015.
 Judd eventually left Chicago to stay with relatives in Louisville, Kentucky and continue his rehabilitation.
 He openly addressed his victims and fans in January 2016 to apologize for his wrongdoings.
-While Judd has stated he does not have plans to record or produce new music in the future, he announced that Earache Records had acquired the rights to redistribute Nachtmystium's studio albums.
-He also announced the label would release a new compilation album, titled Retox: Remixes and Rarities, which contains previously unreleased demos and cover tracks from Nachtmystium and Twilight.
-Judd uploaded a copy of the album onto YouTube for fans to stream for free.
-He released the following statement: "Thank you all for your patience and I do hope to make things right with everyone I can who fell victim to my addiction issues by not receiving orders for music or merchandise.
-I intend on giving away every single record and CD I receive of these reissues, if that’s what it takes, to make things right with the fans whom I wronged and did not fulfill orders for."

 In 2018, MetalSucks published an article containing reports and testimonies from online customers that Judd defrauded within the past year.
 Judd refuted these specific allegations and claimed he had been sober since 2015.
-After ending Nachtmystium, Judd stated he wished to pursue a career as a licensed drug rehabilitation counselor in California.
+In 2020, Judd stated he wished to pursue a career as a licensed drug rehabilitation counselor in California.

+In a 2024 interview, Judd stated he permanently relocated to California and has not used hard drugs in over a half decade.